chitvs/pds/README.md

-# Java client-server applications
+# Java client-server applications exercises

-This repository contains **client-server applications** from my university exams.
+This repository contains **client-server applications** exercises from my university exams.
 Each exam folder includes the Java source code for the client, a compiled JAR server, and a PDF with exam instructions.

 ## How to compile and run
 ### Prerequisites